Woman sitting on an exam table in a clinic room, speaking with a provider

 What are the risks of endometrial ablation?

-Though rare, after endometrial ablation, women may be at risk of infection, bleeding, and damage to nearby organs.
+Though rare, potential risks after endometrial ablation include infection, bleeding, and injury to nearby organs.

 How do patients feel after endometrial ablation?